-Following anorexia nervosa (under eating) and bulimia nervosa (overeating), orthorexia nervosa (healty eating) is the latest eating disorder in the book.
+Following anorexia nervosa (under eating) and bulimia nervosa (overeating and compensating), orthorexia nervosa (obsessively healthy eating) is the latest eating disorder in the book.
 It is characterized by a fixation on eating what the sufferer considers to be healthful food, which can ultimately lead to early death.

 While most of us respond to the food-data-overload with an occasional dosage of self chosen ignorance – forget about the facts, grab a burger! – people suffering from orthorexia will spend just as much time and energy thinking about food as someone with bulimia or anorexia.

 Taken from the Greek "ortho" (meaning "correct" or "true"), this term was first coined by a Californian doctor, Steven Bratman, in 1997, to describe a "fixation on righteous eating".

 Orthorexia, often begins with someone's simple and genuine desire to live a healthy lifestyle.
 The person may choose to stop eating red meat, but eventually cuts out all meat; then all processed foods, and will eventually eat only specific foods that are prepared in very specific ways.

 People suffering from this obsession may display the following signs.

 - Spending more than three hours a day thinking about healthy food

 - Planning tomorrow's menu today

 - Feeling virtuous about what they eat, but not enjoying it much

 - Continually limiting the number of foods they eat.